Aufsteyegen/193-game/README.md

 # Notes about 193.github.io
----

 ## What is this?

 A React-three-fiber based webgame to challenge your geography knowledge!
-Choose the correct country outline from a set of four outlines based on a given flag.
+Given a country flag, choose the correct country outline from a set of four outlines.
 Get a streak of 193 to win.

 A 60-second timer starts once ``play`` or the ``1`` key is pressed.
 If the correct outline is chosen on the first guess, your streak will increase by one and five seconds will be added to the timer.
 The timer will never exceed 60 seconds.